430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

-# Justification
+# Design Justification
+My portfolio Fulfils the stated purpose because it Clearly display information my education and qualifications, past experience, skills and achievements and information about me.

+It will meet the needs of the audience because it has a fast and responsive layout
 # feedback
 ## Tutor feedback
 ## Lisa
 Your portfolio looks very professional, detailing a lot of your great work and achievements.
-What I would say is, be carfeful with your capitalisation on your names.
+What I would say is, be careful with your capitalization on your names.
 The colours and font work well together along with the functionality of your protfolio, well done.
 Why are the circles on the bottom line next to each other whereas the others have space between?
 ## student feedback

 ### Mitchell